-Invasive Plant Mapping
+Invasive Plant Mapping and Management

 OARS is mapping invasive aquatic plants - focusing mainly on water chestnut - on the Sudbury, Assabet, and Concord Rivers to map known populations, find new infestations, and prioritize and track the progress of water chestnut pulling.
 Work started in 2012 on the Assabet River, and extended to the Sudbury and Concord Rivers in 2013 and 2014.